Special forms of work

 - Tax return

-As a self-employed person, you are obliged to keep a record of all income and expenditure, and you must file an annual tax return (Steuererklärung) with the Tax Office, regardless of whether or not you have made a profit.
-If you fail to do so, the Tax Office will estimate your turnover and profit, which in certain circumstances can result in you having to pay large sums in back taxes.
+As a self-employed worker you are obliged to keep a book of all income and expenses and you have to submit a tax return to the Tax Office every year, regardless of whether you have made a profit or not.
+Otherwise, the Tax Office will estimate your sales and your profit itself, which may be associated with high additional tax payments.